Judge temporarily blocks FEMA from ending housing aid to displaced Puerto Ricans

 If Baez is not able to stay in the hotel after the three days go by, she has a friend who’s willing to take her and Christian Dariel in the meantime.

 FEMA said this week that it was ending Transitional Sheltering Assistance for survivors of hurricanes Maria, Irma and Harvey on Saturday.
-The agency said it has spent more than $432 million on survivor lodging as part of the program, and that it has helped more than 25,000 participants find permanent housing.
+The agency said it has spent more than $432 million on survivor lodging as part of the program, and that it has provided rental assistance to more than 25,000 TSA participant families to help them find permanent housing.

 Attorney Craig J. de Recat of Manatt, Phelps & Phillips LLP, which worked with LatinoJustice on the Saturday’s lawsuit, said that the ultimate fate of the FEMA assistance will be decided in further proceedings.